ReDrawing/redrawing/README.md

 ## Legal
 Copyright (c) 2021 ReDrawing Campinas AUTHORS

-Submodules in ai_models/third_models submodules can be licensed under other licenses.
+Submodules in ai_models/third_models submodules may be licensed under other licenses.
 A copy of the respective license can be found in the submodule folder.

 Made with the support of "Conselho Nacional de Desenvolvimento Científico e Tecnológico" (CNPq) of Brazil